-Ever have a great round of disc golf and wondered who it was that made disc golf possible?
+Ever have a great round of disc golf and wondered who are those that make disc golf possible?
 Did you ever think about the effort needed to to get a course in the ground, or who maintains it?
 How about the last tournament you competed in, did you thank the TD for the time he/she donated so you could play?
 Who designed the course anyway?
 Take a look behind the scenes at any disc golf tournament or disc golf course to see and appreciate the effort put forth by disc golfers so that we may enjoy this great sport.
 Who are the people who make disc golf possible?

 League director (LD).
 The LD has a largely thankless job.
 Being an LD means showing up for league early every time there is a league, keeping track of the funds collected, herding the cats (disc golfers) onto cards (groups) and paying out the winnings.
 This is a big responsibility because a large chunk of club revenues come from leagues.
 The disc golf club is the basic building block of disc golf.
 The local leagues, and the club that runs the leagues, are where most disc golfers learn the culture of disc golf.
 Many disc golfers aspire to compete in tournaments and the first time competing is almost always the local disc golf league.
 The next time you are late to league and then want to be assigned to a specific group after you have everyone redraw their card assignments make sure you thank your league director!